Health and Emergency Services

 Visit the H.A.Y.
 Lincolnshire website to find out more.

-LPFT also run the Lincolnshire Recovery College – they offer free courses about mental health, recovery and wellbeing.
+LPFT also run the Lincolnshire Wellbeing and Recovery College – they offer free courses about mental health, recovery and wellbeing.
 Courses are open to anyone aged 16 and over who lives or works in Lincolnshire.

 You can find out about the courses they are running by looking at their timetable.